memfault/interrupt/_drafts/test-automation-renode.md

 tested in similar ways.
 "Hardware unit testing" is a concept where individual pieces of the larger hardware board are put under test to ensure the chip itself behaves correctly.
-Integration tests and end-to-end tests can also be performed on hardware, but the complexity increases exponentially.
+Integration tests and end-to-end tests can also be performed on hardware, but the complexity increases exponentially as more hardware is thrown into the mix.

 A middle ground between host-run tests and hardware tests is testing on an emulator which emulates the real hardware as much as possible.
-Renode has become our favorite emulator at Memfault, and its list of support boards is growing[^renode_boards].
-Renode will emulate many peripherals of the board, including the UART, SPI, I2C, RAM, ROM, and GPIO's.
+Renode, by Antmicro, has become our favorite emulator at Memfault, and its list of support boards is continually growing[^renode_boards].
+Renode emulates many peripherals of the board, including the UART, SPI, I2C, RAM, ROM, and GPIO's.

-## Performing Tests on Device
+## When to Use Emulators for Testing

+TODO

+## Using a Shell for Testing

 Whether tests are being run within Renode or on real hardware, there should be a way to easily run tests on a device.